Author Image

 He also offers coaching to executives and managers and helps volunteers and employees discover their full potential on the job.
 He has worked with volunteersfor over 20 years with various non-profit organizations providing volunteer management.

 He lives in Sacramento, CA with his family.
 He earned a Bachelor of Science degree in Journalism from San Jose State University and aBachelor of Science degree in Bible and Theology from William Jessup University.
-You may contact Eddie at [email protected]

-Latest NVC Library Resources with Eddie Zacapa
+Library resources with Eddie Zacapa

 Details...